CO-VADA: A Confidence-Oriented Voice Augmentation Debiasing Approach for Fair Speech Emotion Recognition: Experimental Setup

 \subsection{Bias Partitioning and Augmentation Strategy}

 To identify samples that reflect biases at the dataset level, we first trained an initial emotion classifier with early stopping.
 The main purpose is to capture the model's early learning dynamics, a phase in which it tends to rely on spurious correlations.
-Early stopping was triggered once the Macro F1 exceeds a predefined threshold of 0.5 for the CREMA-D and MSP-IMPROV, and 0.3 for the MSP-Podcast.
+Early stopping was triggered once the Macro F1 exceeded a predefined threshold of 0.5 for the CREMA-D and MSP-IMPROV, and 0.3 for the MSP-Podcast.
 The lower threshold for MSP-Podcast reflected the particular difficulty in achieving high performance in SER using this dataset.
 In our experiments, model performance on the MSP-Podcast rarely exceeds a Macro F1 of 0.5 during training.

 We adopted a consistent strategy for pairing and sample generation.
 Within each emotion category, training samples were ranked in ascending order by cross-entropy loss.
 The lower half of the ranked samples was designated as the bias-guiding set, while the upper half formed the bias-contrary set.
 We then created random one-to-one pairings between the two sets.
-The number of pairs per emotion matched the number of original samples in that category.
+For each emotion category, we generated a number of augmented samples equal to the count of original samples in that category.

 Due to the multi-label nature of the dataset, some utterances may participate in multiple emotion categories.
 To obtain binary indicators from soft labels, we assigned an emotion as present if its label score exceeds a threshold of $\frac{1}{\left | E \right |}$, following the previous works \cite{Wu_2024,Chou_2025}.
 As a result, the total number of converted samples can exceed the size of the original training set.
 All converted audio was merged with the original training set and used in training without distinction.